eBayClassifiedsGroup/orlo/docs/install.rst

 If you have made changes beforehand, it is a good idea to update the version in setup.py and run `make changelog` first so that your package is distinct from any that we release.
 You will need to have git configured for this (git-dch will tell you on invocation).

 Initial Configuration
 ---------------------

-The debian package provides a script to perform actions such as writing the config, setting up the database and running a test server.
-This can be found in the source at `bin/orlo`.
+Orlo provides a command line interface for performing actions such as writing the config, setting up the database and running a test server.
+Run `orlo --help` for more information.

+On first install, you will want to write out a config file:

 ::

     sudo orlo write_config

+Once setup, you can run the server with `systemctl start orlo` if you used the debian package, or `orlo runserver` if you installed with pip.

 Database setup
 --------------